Art Basel Miami (pre-Covid edition): A primer for newbies

 |Meanwhile, raging below was the invite-only party.|

-A rowdy, wristband-only party raged below, bankrolled by Audemars Piguet, the classy watchmaker who commissioned the work.
-Now and then partygoers would stumble across the screen to be momentarily silhouetted in the scene, drink in hand, oblivious to the doom depicted thereon.
-It's as if this interaction was secretly designed as part of the work.
+A rowdy, wristband-only party raged below, bankrolled by Audemars Piguet, the classy watchmaker that commissioned the work.
+Now and then partygoers would stumble across the screen to be momentarily silhouetted, drink in hand, oblivious to the climate change doom depicted thereon.
+I have no doubt this interaction was designed as part of the work.
 My friend and I sat watching in a couple of empty deckchairs outside the velvet rope.
-We were eventually offered delectable little snacks by the starched waiters, who must have taken pity on we in the cheap seats outside.
+We were eventually offered delectable little snacks by the starched waiters, who must have taken pity on we of the cheap seats outside.
 Fortune favors the not-so-bold...

 |Miami Mountain by Ugo Rondanine|

 A quick hop across the road and you're at the Bass, a newly expanded contemporary art museum.
 On show was a room full of lounging clowns, startlingly realistic.
 Once we worked out they weren't real we could relax.
-A very unsettling piece called Good Evening Beautiful Blue by Ugo Rondinone, who was also responsible for Miami Mountain, the day-glo rockpile outside.
+It was a very unsettling piece called Good Evening Beautiful Blue by Ugo Rondinone, who was also responsible for Miami Mountain, the day-glo rockpile outside.

 |A giant nose ring channeled Anish Kapoor's "Bean" in Chicago|

 Art Miami, Context, Red Dot and Spectrum: for all collectors (and apartments) great and small